spotify/jsconfeu-2013/README.md

 Spotify Coding challenge for [jsconfeu-2013](http://2013.jsconf.eu/)

-* You need to obtain 4 points in order to win a Spotify T-Shirt.
+* You need to solve at least one challenge in order to win a Spotify prize.
 Each problem has different difficulty, so feel free to start with the problem you prefer or that is more relevant for you.

 * Only 1 T-Shirt per contestant, sorry(8 points != 2 x T-Shirts).